 The tester score consists of multiple factors.
 One of the main factors is the manual job reviews which are now shared with you in the tester portal (under “Reviews”).
 In general - the more approved reviews you get, the higher your score level would be, and the more rejected reviews you get, the lower your score level would be.
-That being said, you might notice situations that contradict the above.
-For example - you might notice that your score level changes without receiving new reviews.
-Another example - you might notice that your score level doesn’t change even though you receive approved reviews or rejected reviews.
-This is perfectly normal as there are other factors that influence the score which are not visible to you (to avoid potential abuse).
+You might also see changes in your tester score without any new reviews - this is perfectly normal since we also use training jobs as a factor to measure your performance.

 4. What is the “Reviews” page?